Meet The Staff

 After graduating from BSU, Sandoval began her career by working as a part time Administrative Assistant for the Brockton Mayor’s Opioid Overdose Prevention Coalition with a single grant.
 Over the past four years, her natural ability to develop authentic relationships with community members and her hardworking nature allowed her to quickly move to her current role as the Assistant Director of the Brockton Area Prevention Collaborative (BAPC) and Prevention Services for High Point.
 In her current role, Sandoval oversees five substance use prevention grants addressing nine communities in Plymouth County, Massachusetts.
 Sandoval has combined her skills and experience with her self-motivated and dedicated personality to develop and strengthen prevention related initiatives across southeastern Massachusetts.

-To further her experience and knowledge around addiction, Sandoval has served as a clinician for Brockton’s Addiction Treatment Center at High Point.
+To further her experience and knowledge around addiction, Sandoval became a Certified Prevention Specialist in 2014 and has also served as a clinician for Brockton’s Addiction Treatment Center at High Point.
 In addition to her roles through High Point, Sandoval is an active member of Community Services of Greater Brockton executive board and in the past has served as the secretary and treasurer to this organization.
 In 2016, Sandoval obtained a masters level clinical internship at Rockland High School and worked with students within their junior and senior high school to further her experience as a future social worker.
 In 2017, she obtained her advanced year masters level clinical internship at the CASTLE, providing clinical services to adolescents suffering from substance use disorder and mental health diagnosis.
 Sandoval graduated with her masters in clinical social work in May 2018.

 Anna Dowd, MA